vcc-caeit/ansible-role.squid/README.md

     squid_mirror_match_all_repositories: false

+When OpenDNS/Cisco Umbrella automatic redirection is in use on your network, you will likely need the cache server to support the redirects.

+    squid_mirror_opendns: false

 Except for these defined variables, there are some with default values in the templates that you can customise.
 We list them here with their default values in common variable stanza: